tmax818/phrg-transitioning-from-ruby-to-html/README.md

 # Transitioning from Ruby to HTML

-## We adore Ruby, and we love the web
+## We Adore Ruby, and We Love the Web

 At Flatiron we adore Ruby, but our true love is for the web.
 The web is an amazing creation.
 Over the next few lessons, we hope to convey our love for the